Fatmaramzy/Data-engineering-Reddit_data/README.md

  5.
   ![DEpipeline](https://github.com/user-attachments/assets/219a8a4c-4385-4465-8704-901611c04131)

  Reddit API: Source of the data.
- Apache Airflow : Orchestrates the ETL process and manages task distribution.
+ Apache Airflow : Orchestrates the ETL process.
- PostgreSQL: Temporary storage and metadata management.
- Amazon S3: Raw and transformes data storage.
- AWS Glue: ETL jobs.
- Amazon Athena: SQL-based data transformation.
- Amazon Redshift: Data warehousing and analytics.